-Each time the playhead starts again from the beginning of the section, a new take is created.
+Each time the playhead starts over from the beginning of the section, a new take is created.

-When you've finished recording, double-tap the new region, tap Takes, then choose the take you want to hear from the list.
+When you are done recording, double-tap the new region, tap Takes, then choose the take you want to hear from the list.

 To delete takes, do either of the following:

 Delete individual takes: Tap Edit and delete the takes you don’t want to keep.